Brixton Academy: 2022 Asake concert crush

 A crowd crush outside a performance by Asake on 15 December 2022 seriously injured four people, two of whom died in the following days.
-The Guardian has cast doubt on early reports that people were trying to force their way in without a ticket.
-It also questions the management of the building and its entrances.
+The Guardian cast doubt on early reports that people were trying to force their way in without a ticket.
+The newspaper also questioned the management of the building and its entrances.
 As a result of the crowd crush, Lambeth councillors met in the early hours of 22 December 2022 and decided to suspend the academy's operating licence following the "severity of events" and "risks to public safety" from "a lack of crowd control at the front doors".
 The licence was suspended until a full hearing on 16 January 2023, when it was suspended for a further three months.

-The BBC have reported that security staff were said to accept bribes to allow people in without a ticket.
+The BBC reported that security staff were said to accept bribes to allow people in without a ticket.
+In April 2023 the Metropolitan Police stated that they had no confidence in the holder of the venue's licence and that they were applying for the licence to be revoked.
+In September 2023, the police stated that they were not opposed to the venue reopening, but simply opposed to AMG operating it.

+On 15 September 2023 Lambeth Council announced that the venue was permitted to re-open after the incident, providing they meet new licensing conditions including strengthened doors, a new security contractor and additional safety procedures.
+A full list of the conditions is published online by Lambeth Council.

+The venue reopened on 19 April 2024.

 Notable performances

 The Smiths played their last gig here in December 1986 which was an Anti-Apartheid benefit scheduled for the Royal Albert Hall but rearranged to the Brixton Academy due to Johnny Marr being involved in a car accident.

-The German electronic group, Kraftwerk, performed on two consecutive nights in 1991, on the 19th and 20 July.

 The Ramones played their final European show at the venue on February 3, 1996, before touring for the last time in South and North America.

+On 23 November 2012, Feeder, played what would turn out to be their last show for four years, with initial speculation in the weeks leading up to the tour that it would be their last ever as a band.
+It would however be the last ever appearance drummer Damon Wilson would make with the band before his retirement from the industry in 2016.

 Madonna played a special concert at the venue in 2000, to promote the release of her album, Music.
 The concert was broadcast live online and was watched by a record-breaking audience of 9 million.